 Does the institution grant business degrees at the bachelor’s, master’s, or doctoral levels?

 Does the institution have a publicly-stated mission appropriate to a college or university?

 If the answer is yes to the above questions…

 Submit Membership Application and Dues

 To become an educational member of the IACBE, an academic business unit must:

 - Pay its membership dues to the IACBE.

 - Provide evidence that its parent institution has institutional accreditation from an appropriate nationally-recognized institutional accrediting organization.
 Institutions located outside of the United States must provide evidence of equivalent recognized institutional accreditation from an appropriate organization in the relevant country or region, or approvals or authorizations to award degrees from an appropriate governing, legal, or similar body.
-This evidence should take the form of a copy of the most recent letter from an appropriate nationally-recognized accrediting organization affirming or reaffirming institutional accreditation.
-For institutions located outside of the United States, this evidence would be the most recent equivalent letter, certificate, charter, or license from an appropriate accrediting, governing, legal, or similar body in the relevant country or region granting institutional accreditation, recognition, approval, or authorization to award degrees.
-In cases where this documentation is written in a language other than English, the academic business unit must submit a copy of the original non-English version of the letter, certificate, charter, or license, and an English translation of the original documentation.
+This evidence should take the form of a copy of the most recent letter from an appropriate nationally-recognized accrediting organization affirming or reaffirming institutional accreditation or recognition to award degrees.
+In cases where this documentation is in a language other than English, the academic business unit must submit a copy of the original non-English version of the document and an English translation of the document.